 The Foresthill Road Bridge was placed on the Mandatory Seismic Retrofit list by Caltrans in 1999.
 The bridge is a 2,428 ft long, 75 ft wide steel deck truss structure which spans the North Fork of the American River.
 It is the tallest bridge in California.

-The project work scope includes, but is not limited to, the retrofit of the existing bridge, removal of the existing paint system, repainting of the bridge, installation of a new catwalk system to facilitate required inspections and maintenance of the bridge, and replacing the bridge railing.
+The project work scope included, but was not limited to, the retrofit of the existing bridge, removal of the existing paint system, repainting of the bridge, installation of a new catwalk system to facilitate required inspections and maintenance of the bridge, and replacing the bridge railing.

-Project highlights include removal and replacement of existing structural steel elements and gusset plates; modification of abutment transverse shear walls; placement of abutment rock anchors; installation of bucking restrained braces; modification/replacement of transverse shear keys; installation of new steel stringers and concrete decking; replacement of the bridge rail.
+As the prime consultant, NV5’s scope of work included constructability review, pre-construction services, resident engineering, roadway/structures inspection, steel erection inspection, steel shop inspection, and labor compliance.
+Project highlights included removal and replacement of existing structural steel elements and gusset plates; modification of abutment transverse shear walls; placement of abutment rock anchors; installation of bucking restrained braces; modification/replacement of transverse shear keys; installation of new steel stringers and concrete decking; and replacement of the bridge rail.